annkamsk/polishlyrics/hadestown_weddingSong.md

 A drzewa tak nakryją nam do stołu!

 ORFEUSZ\
-A rzeki dadzą nam obrączki ...
+A rzeki do nas z obrączkami mkną